The PhD Workshop Plenary Session / Round table will take place on 26 May 2021 (14:00 - 15:30, French Local Time - GMT+2)

 15.10-15.30: Floor discussion

-The round table session of the PhD workshop will be animated by (in alphabetical order) :
+The round table session of the PhD workshop will be animated by (order of appearance) :

 Manthos Delis (Chair & organizer of the round table)